Salanter Akiba Riverdale Academy

-The school's founding principal was Rabbi Sheldon Chwat, who was followed by former Assistant Principal Rabbi Yonah Fuld, who was then succeeded by then assistant principal Rabbi Joel Cohn, all of whom subsequently moved to Israel; the principal since the 2005–06 academic year has been Rabbi Binyamin Krauss, who is helped by associate principals Alana Rifkin Gelnick, Sharon Richter, Beth Pepper, and Rebecca Ostro Nagata.
+The school's founding principal was Rabbi Sheldon Chwat, who was succeeded by former assistant principal Rabbi Yonah Fuld.
+Rabbi Fuld was succeeded by then assistant principal Rabbi Joel Cohn.
+All of the former principals subsequently moved to Israel.
+Rabbi Binyamin Krauss began his tenure as principal at the start of the 2005–06 academic year.
+As of 2024, the administration is rounded out by associate principals Sarah Jabbour, Sharon Richter, Beth Pepper, and Rebecca Ostro Nagata.

-The school is closely affiliated with SAR High School, which is headed by the former assistant principal of the Academy, Rabbi Naphtali (Tully) Harcsztark.
+The school is closely affiliated with SAR High School, which is headed by the former assistant principal of the Academy, Rabbi Tully Harcsztark.
 Slightly more than half of the High School's student body is made up of students from the elementary school.

 SAR requires students to take a dual curriculum, taking both General Studies courses as well as Judaic Studies.
 General Studies classes include Math, Science, English and Social Studies.
 The Judaic Studies courses are Hebrew language, Mishnah, Talmud (Gemara) and Bible studies (Tanakh).

 During the 1991–92 school year, Salanter Akiba Riverdale Academy was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
 The school also fostered a creative arts program that began in 1985, headed by musician and educator, Jonathan Dzik and professional stage/film producer, Jay Michaels.

 Predecessor schools

 Akiba Hebrew Academy was affiliated with the Hebrew Institute of University Heights, predecessor to the Hebrew University of Riverdale.
 Members of the congregation asked its rabbi, Simon G. Kramer, to form a day school, because the area public schools were inadequate.
 It started with kindergarten in 1947, in the Hebrew Institute building, and added grades annually until it had a full K-8 program.
 Kramer led the school until 1964, when he left to head the Hebrew Theological College in Chicago.
 The school dissolved three years later, merging with Salanter and Riverdale.

-Salanter Yeshiva originated in Harlem around 1906 by Rabbi Shmarya Leib Hurwitz, a constituent of his Rabbi Israel Salater Synagogue and Talmud Torah.
+Salanter Yeshiva originated in Harlem around 1906 by Rabbi Shmarya Leib Hurwitz, a constituent of his Rabbi Israel Salanter Synagogue and Talmud Torah.
 The organization was located at 114th Street and Madison Avenue.
-It later move dto 74 East 188th Street in the Bronx, and then to Washington Avenue.
+It later moved to 74 East 118th Street, and in 1923, to 1389 Washington Avenue in the Bronx.
+At this time, it was also called Yeshiva D'Bronx.
+In 1940, it moved to 1946 Webster Avenue.
 In 1970, it merged with Akiba and Riverdale.